Priocept/cmbootstrap/README.md

 If cmbootstrap finds a file called <code>cmbootstrap.cfg</code> in the same directory as itself (typically <code>/usr/local/bin/cmbootstrap.cfg</code>, it will read metadata values from this file.  <code>name:value</code> format is expected, with lines starting with <code>#</code> being treated as comments and ignored.
 Metadata values defined in <code>cmbootstrap.cfg</code> always override any metadata defined using the techniques described above.

 By using <code>cmbootstrap.cfg</code> within your base virtual machine or container image, you can embed a standard configuration for your version control repository location.
 This minimises the amount of metadata that you then need to pass to cmbootstrap for each individual virtual machine, with only <code>cm-organization</code>, <code>cm-project</code> and <code>cm-type</code> being required and the rest being specified in <code>cmbootstrap.cfg</code>.

+The cmbootstrap.cfg file can also be used to control cmbootstrap on platforms that do not provide support for virtual machine metadata, such as KVM virtual machines, or "bare metal" physical servers.

 ## Overview of Configuration Management Bootstrap Process